NZ study offers new idea to wean teens off screens

 Kiwi researchers will trial an innovative approach used in the corporate world to tackle a growing public health issue: "screenagers".

-The latest Ministry of Health data shows 90 per cent of Kiwis aged 10-14 look at a screen or watch TV for more than two hours per day - the recommended limit.
+The latest Ministry of Health data shows 90 per cent of Kiwis aged 10-14 look at a screen or watch TV for more than two hours a day - the recommended limit.

 The advent of smartphones and social media has been tied to unhappiness, loneliness, depression, risk-taking, isolation, exclusion and suicide.

-Yet, University of Auckland researcher Dr Samantha Marsh said there were few tools available that effectively slash screen-time in the long-term.
+Yet, University of Auckland researcher Dr Samantha Marsh said few tools were available that effectively slash screen-time in the long-term.

 In a Health Research Council (HRC)-funded study, Marsh will design and test an intervention aimed at parents to help them make decisions about reducing their teen's screen time and to follow through on them.

-The approach draws on principles of a field called neuro-economics, which asserts that decision-making - particularly under risk and uncertainty - initiates in the emotion centre of the brain.
+The approach draws on principles of a field called neuro-economics, which asserts that decision-making - particularly under risk and uncertainty - begins in the emotion centre of the brain.

-"Rather than focusing on outcomes - or 'are doing this to reduce screen time' - this technique influences decision-making by focusing on values, and the beliefs that inspire us," she said.
+"Rather than focusing on outcomes - or 'doing this to reduce screen time' - this technique influences decision-making by focusing on values, and the beliefs that inspire us," she said.

 "We might deeply value the idea of teens engaging with their environment or family, for example: excessive screen use merely represents a barrier or roadblock to this value."